davidwinalda/wildayui/README.md

 # Wilday UI

 Wilday UI is a simple, customizable UI component library for Ruby on Rails projects.
-It includes ready-to-use components such as buttons with customizable styles, sizes, and radius, making it easy to create beautiful, consistent UI elements.
+It provides a collection of prebuilt, reusable components with customizable styles and options, making it easy to build beautiful, consistent, and maintainable user interfaces.

 ---

 ## Features

-- Prebuilt, customizable button component
+- Prebuilt, customizable UI components for common needs
-- Flexible variants, sizes, and border radius
+- Flexible styling options with variants, sizes, and layouts
-- Easy integration with Rails as an engine
+- Support for seamless integration with Rails as an engine
+- Built for extensibility and framework compatibility

 ---